timamus/manjaro-cinnamon-mini-install-apps/README.md

 sudo systemctl enable optimus-manager.service
 ```

 After that, run `optimus-manager-qt` and enable autoloading in the program settings.
+You can also change the icon from `cpu-symbolic` to `prime-intel`.
 Use the option `prime-run %command%` to launch each game on steam.

 ## Firefox Options